Get Ready for the Canadian Citizenship Test! ๐จ๐ฆ

 Eligibility Requirements

-have a working grasp of either French or English.
+- Language: You should have a working knowledge of either English or French.

 Can I become a Canadian citizen if I marry a Canadian?

-Yes, You can take online test outside Canada.
+- Yes, the test can be taken online from outside Canada.

 Responsibilities and History – 1